-Fedora 28 doesn't provide a lot out-of-the-box, but below are some of the commonly used apps that come pre-installed on it:
+Fedora 28 doesn’t provide a lot of out-of-the-box, but below are some of the commonly used apps that come pre-installed on it:

 Nautilus has been renovated too, by adding Starred category along with the likes of Documents, Pictures, Music, etc. Simply right-click any file and select Star so you can easily access them later.